jboss-developer/jboss-eap-quickstarts/helloworld/README.md

 This example demonstrates the use of *CDI 1.0* and *Servlet 3* in Red Hat JBoss Enterprise Application Platform.

-There is a tutorial for this quickstart in the [Getting Started Developing Applications Guide](http://www.jboss.org/jdf/quickstarts/jboss-as-quickstart/guide/HelloworldQuickstart).

 System requirements
 -------------------